Skip to ContentSkip to Navigation

 2-year programme; credits per year: 60 ECTS; most courses are 5 ECTS.

 The programme has three tracks, of which you have to choose one.
 Almost all courses are compulsory.
 Each track in the BME programme offers track-related courses, in addition to general BME-courses that are shared amongst the tracks.
-All tracks include an internship at the end of the first year and a master's project at the end of the second year.
+All tracks include an internship at the end of the first year and a master's project in the last semester of the second year.

 Internships and master's projects can be conducted at the University Medical Center Groningen (UMCG), companies or other hospitals in the Netherlands and abroad.